IATI/IATI-Guidance/en/related-documents.rst

 Further information about an organisation or activity can be provided by using the **document-link** element.
 This link can be added to several places, including the organisation file.
 It can be attached to each activity, and at multiple points within a result element.

-A publisher may want to add more detail about their work, such as the organisation’s annual report, the `conditions <http://reference.iatistandard.org/activity-standard/overview/conditions/>`__ *(new guidance coming soon)* attached to any funding, or a report on the results or impact the activity.
+A publisher may want to add more detail about their work, such as the organisation’s annual report, the `conditions <http://reference.iatistandard.org/activity-standard/overview/conditions/>`__ attached to any funding, or a report on the results or impact the activity.

 Where can related documents can be added?
 -----------------------------------------